Skip to article frontmatterSkip to article content

 We define a QUBO as the following optimization problem:

-where we optimize over binary variables x{0,1}nx \in \{ 0,1 \}^n, on a constrained graph G(V,E)G(V,E) defined by an adjacency matrix QQ.
-We also include an arbitrary offset cQc_Q.
+where we optimize over binary variables x{0,1}nx \in \{0,1\}^n on a constrained graph G(V,E)G(V,E) defined by a weighted adjacency matrix Q\mathbf{Q}.
+We also include an arbitrary offset β\beta.

 Example